GPUOpen-Tools/radeon_gpu_profiler/docs/source/index.rst

 bring up a prompt to allow specification of a path to Radeon GPU Profiler.
 Once profiling is complete, RenderDoc will launch Radeon GPU Profiler and the new profile will be ready for analysis.

-**NOTE:**
-Be sure to close RGP if RenderDoc is restarted.
-Otherwise, the restarted RenderDoc instance will be unable to open a connection to the AMD-Developer-Service API and will not be able to generate RGP Profiles.

-Also, when running on Linux, if RenderDoc does not shutdown cleanly, it may be necessary to wait a few minutes for the AMD-Developer-Service API connection to close before restarting RenderDoc.

-These are known issues that will be resolved in a future release.

-The following command can be executed from a terminal window to determine if the AMD-Developer-Service named pipe is still opened:

-netstat -p | grep "AMD"

 Navigating between events
 -------------------------